 - 28% of Poulsbo residents are over the age of 60 and another 11% will reach

 - Current construction is ahead of city goals and the houses being built are

 NOT affordable for those most in need of housing.

 What do you think about Poulsbo's future?
 Can you give an hour or two each month to help ensure our city is affordable, accessible, and welcoming for all?
 The good news is that we have more impact working together, at the local level, and at this scale!

-In the meantime, visit the City's website and watch a recording of a Council or Committee meeting to get a feel for how things move (or not).
+In the meantime, visit the City's website and watch a recording of a Council meeting to get a feel for how things move (or not).
 And always feel free to send your thoughts to the Mayor, City Council, and local media.
 Links are also on the Blog and Recommendations pages.